-The Group engages in two securitisation transactions, namely Clover Capital (RF) (Pty) Ltd (Clover Capital) and Ngaba Finance 1 (Pty) Ltd (Ngaba).
+The Group engages in two securitisation transactions, namely Clover Capital (RF) Ltd (Clover Capital) and Nqaba Finance 1 (RF) Ltd (Nqaba).
 Clover Capital was established to purchase qualifying debtors of Clover SA (Pty) Ltd (Clover).
 Clover has provided R300m subordinated debt to Clover Capital, which ranks after all external debt provider claims and acts as first loss absorption.
-The notes issued by Clover Capital are rated by GCR Ratings.
-Ngaba was established specifically for the purpose of purchasing eligible residential mortgages originated by Eskom Finance Company (Pty) Ltd to employees of Eskom Holdings Limited.
-The notes issued by Nqaba are rated by Khanda Credit Rating.
+The notes issued by Clover Capital are unrated.
+Nqaba was established specifically for the purpose of purchasing eligible residential mortgages originated by Eskom Finance Company SOC Ltd to employees of Eskom Holdings SOC Ltd. The notes issued by Nqaba are rated by GCR Ratings.
 The table below provides a breakdown of the Group's traditional securitisation exposures in the banking book for the retail and corporate portfolios where the Group acts as originator, sponsor or investor.